multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 ## Cache status

-The status of the Linux kernel file system cache, and the CernVM-FS client cache (when relevant) is a key factor in start-up performace.
+The status of the Linux kernel file system cache, and the CernVM-FS client cache (when relevant) is a key factor in start-up performance.

 We discriminate between 3 scenarios: [cold cache](#cold_cache), [hot cache](#hot_cache), and [warm cache](#warm_cache).